-If the accusations that lead to a no contact order are false, the domestic violence lawyers in Houston at Lisa Shapiro Strauss Law Firm can help fight the charges.
+If the accusations that lead to a no contact order are false, Houston domestic violence lawyer Lisa Shapiro Strauss can help fight the charges.

 Obtaining A No Contact Order